tmustafad/worldofsurvivers/README.md

 ### Installing
 Download the project ,after you  run maven install command ,a jar is generated .
-The game command are detailed in the instructions section
+The game commands are detailed in the instructions section

 #  moneytransfergateway-Instructions
-when you run the jar , a welcome message will apper and demanding a name from you.
+when you run the jar , a welcome message will appear and it will  demand a name from you.
 This name is the name of the player .
 Below is an example welcome message.And following commands
 ```
 Planet Container initialized.........
 Character container initialized........